DysphoricUnicorn/fediSqueak/README.md

 Most clients available for mobile devices are made primarily for use with Mastodon.
 This leads to annoying bugs when encountering the things that GoToSocial does differently than Mastodon.
-Also, my favourite Mastodon client seems to no longer be in active development, so I can not hope that its developer fixes any bugs in it, no matter if they relate to GoToSocial or not.

 ## Naming